ComradDoge/DogeEU4/README.md

 - Advisor one-time events modifier duration changed from 6 years to 10 years.
 - Champagne no longer exists on the map and is just wine, also added a bit more wine.
 - Indigenous Ideas are now counted as government type ideas and therefore part of ADM category.
+- Fixed Northern German Confederation not getting some government mechanics (if you have the DLC).
 - Disabled most Japanese formables except the standard Japan and Ikko Ikki due to them not providing due to lack of identity.
 #- Jewish proper replaced Samaritan/Karaite due to having a more interesting mechanic than standard deity system.
 #- Policies completely reworked due to the issue of some idea combinations having five policies while others none.
 I don't know what I was under that night that I made them.
 Eitherway, this means there is X amount of policies, compared to vanillas Y. God forbid I ever do this again.